Napoleonic Wars Online

 5.2.
 The French Revolution is overthrown if, at the end of any turn, Paris and at least fifteen other French cities are controlled by states at war with France.

 5.3.
-France vanquishes another major power when the two nations are at war, and at the end of any turn, France or its allies control the vanquished power's principal city and at least one-quarter of its other cities (9 for Austria and Russia, 5 for Britain, Prussia, and Spain) with France itself controlling more than one-third of those cities.
+France achieves a military vanquish over another major power when the two nations are at war, and at the end of any turn, France or its allies control the vanquished power's principal city and at least one-quarter of its other cities (8 for Austria, 7 for Russia, 5 for Britain, Prussia, and Spain) with France itself controlling more than one-third of those cities (4 for Austria, which is more than one-third of 9, and 3 for Russia, Britain, Prussia, and Spain, which is more than one-third of 8 or 6).
 The principal cities of each nation are London for Britain, Vienna for Austria, Berlin for Prussia, Moscow for Russia, and Madrid for Spain.
 France also vanquishes another major power if the two nations sign a treaty agreeing that France has vanquished the other.
-France achieves hegemony when it has vanquished four of the other major powers, or Britain and any other two major powers.
-France does not need to retain control of the cities of the power it has vanquished until the end of the game - once it has held them at the end of a turn, it has vanquished the other nation even if it susbequently gives up control of the cities.

-5.4.
-A nation which concedes a VQ by agreement loses 5% of its starting score if France does not hold a city of the nation giving the VQ, and by 2.5% if France does hold one or more cities of the nation giving the VQ.
+5.5.
+A nation which concedes a VQ by agreement loses 5% of its starting score.
 France gains the same number of VPs that the nation giving the VQ loses.
 The treaty agreeing to the concession of the VQ may also contain VP transfers in either direction, subject to the usual rules for VP transfer.

 6. Player Behavior